WolfoIsBestWolf/ror2-SimulacrumAdditions/mod-SimulacrumAdditions/README.md

 The balance of this mod can be questionable as Simulacrum sucks to balance and is far harder in Multiplayer.\
 This mod currently is balanced to be difficult on Monsoon Multiplayer, difficulties like Typhoon and Inferno aren't accounted for.

-Also download my other mods, they are all balanced around each other:\
-[WolfoArtifacts](https://thunderstore.io/package/Wolfo/WolfoArtifacts) for some fun extra Artifacts and 3 more Artifact augments.
-[LittleGameplayTweaks](https://thunderstore.io/package/Wolfo/LittleGameplayTweaks/) more enemy variety and some small changes and 4 more family augments.
-[WolfoQualityOfLife](https://thunderstore.io/package/Wolfo/WolfoQualityOfLife/) for many visual improvements.

 ##
 This mod likely breaks [Judgement](https://thunderstore.io/package/Nuxlar/Judgement/), as at the moment it isn't made with keeping Simulacrum functional in mind.